 Documents not issued in Italy must be translated and affixed with an apostille, which is a fancy verification.

 In the US, each state has its own apostille process and you must get an apostille from the state in which a document was issued.
 For example, my grandfather was born in Louisiana, married in New York, and died in Virginia.
-For each of those documents, I needed to get an apostille from each of those states — plus one for each other life event that requires documentation from the family member that experienced the life event.
+For each of those documents, I needed to get an apostille from the appropriate state — plus one for each other ancestor life event that requires documentation for jure sanguinis.
+In practice, getting apostilles involves physically mailing the relevant vital documents to the appropriate apostille office and awaiting their return with the apostille affixed.

 Once you have all the apostilles for all your documents, it’s time to have the documents translated.
-As I noted above, this is not a good time to rely on Google Translate.
-From what I understand, the Italian jure sanguinis reviewers are very particular about the translation being exact and have been known to reject applications for inaccurate translations.
-With such a long waiting period for another appointment, I would highly suggest hiring a professional translator.
+This is not a good time to rely on Google Translate.
+From what I understand, the Italian jure sanguinis reviewers are particular about the translation being exact and have been known to reject applications for inaccurate translations.
+With such a long waiting period for another appointment, you may decide, as I did, that a professional translator is worth the cost.

 On the day of my appointment, I needed to bring: